Christopher Bitter, MA, PhD

-My background combines academic training in urban and economic geography with ten years of applied real estate research experience.
+My background combines academic training in economic geography and agriculture and resource economics with ten years of applied experience as a real estate and land economist.
 Prior to joining the University of Washington, I was a faculty member in the Department of Geography at the University of Arizona.
-I have held positions with The Dorchester Group, a real estate consulting firm specializing in complex property valuation assignments, and with RREEF, a leading real estate investment advisor and subsidiary of Deutsche Bank, where I led the firm’s east coast market research department.
-I have also lived in a dozen metropolitan areas across the U.S., and worked in many others, and I strive to bring these real-world experiences into the classroom.
-My research interests focus on housing and commercial real estate market dynamics, urban economics, and sustainable development.
-Among other projects, I am currently exploring the implications of the nation’s changing demographic profile for housing markets, and the extent to which changing demographics and housing preferences may stimulate demand for various forms of "smart" growth.
+I have held positions with The Dorchester Group, a real estate consulting firm specializing in complex property valuation assignments, and with RREEF, a leading real estate investment advisor and subsidiary of Deutsche Bank, where I led the firm’s east coast research department.
+I have lived in a dozen metropolitan areas across the U.S., and worked in many others, and I strive to bring these real-world experiences into the classroom.
+My current research interests focus on real estate valuation and market dynamics, sustainable development, and vineyard valuation and economics.

 - URBDP 553 Real Estate Appraisal

 - RE 579 Real Estate Development Studio

 Bitter, Christopher.
 2014.
 Subdivision Vintage and Housing Prices: Do Home Buyers Value Traditional Neighborhood Development?
 Urban Studies, 51(5): 1036-1054.

 Bitter, Christopher, and David A. Plane.
 2012.
 Housing markets, the life course, and migration up and down the urban hierarchy.
 In The Sage Handbook of Housing, ed.
 D. Clapman, W.A.V.
 Clark, and K. Gibb.
 Sage Publications.